AguaClara/SWOT/DC/Floc_DC.md

 ```python

 ```
 The above calculations illustrate why 1 NTU is a practical limit for flocculation.
 Assuming that we don't want to apply so much coagulant that the clay particles are completely covered with coagulant, then some fraction of the collisions will be ineffective.
-Thus at 1 NTU a $G \theta$ of 40,000 might only cause one successful collisions
+Thus at 1 NTU a $G \theta$ of 40,000 might only cause one successful collision.

 # Flocculator design